Meltek7/Modules/Banner/readme.md

 This basic banner example can use all type of web projects for ads or something like that.
 You can change header or footer or sidebar anywhere you want.
+In this example displayed banners according to least number of views.